macnetic/faust/gen_doc/bin_pkgs/README_template.md

 	pip install numpy scipy matplotlib # pygsp
 	# it could be pip3 instead of pip

-Note that you probably have to install those packages for all versions of Python you want to use (each one have normally its associated pip executable).<br/>
+Note that you probably have to install those packages for all versions of Python you want to use (each one has normally its associated pip executable).<br/>
 Note also that you can rely on your system package manager to install the Python packages (e.g. dnf/yum repositories on Fedora/Centos Linux systems).

 FAµST is compiled for Python @PY3_VER@.